ddev/ddev/docs/users/providers/pantheon.md

 2. Choose a Pantheon site and environment you want to use with ddev.

-3. Get a copy of the site codebase from Pantheon.
+3. Get a copy of the project codebase from Pantheon.
 We recommend enabling the "Git Connection Mode" if not already enabled, and using `git clone` to check out the code locally.

-4. Create a new backup of the site.
+4. Create a new backup of the Pantheon site.
 This can be done by navigating to Backups->Backup Log->Create New Backup. _Note: this must be done every time you want the latest state of your Pantheon environment provisioned locally._

 5. Configure the local checkout for ddev.

     a.
-Navigate in your terminal to your checkout of the site codebase.
+Navigate in your terminal to your checkout of the project codebase.

     b.
 Run `ddev config pantheon`.
 When asked for the project name you must use the exact name of the Pantheon project.

     c.
 Configuration prompts will allow you to choose a Pantheon environment, suggesting "dev" as the default.

 6. Run `ddev pull`.
 The ddev environment will spin up, download the latest backup from Pantheon, and import the database and files into the ddev environment.
-You should now be able to access the site locally.
+You should now be able to access the project locally.

 ## Requirements